Convenient Care

 A Posterior Lumbar Interbody Fusion is a minimally invasive spine surgery used to decrease pain, correct spinal deformity, and improve stability.

-Posterior Lumbar Interbody Fusion (PLIF) surgery represents one of the most effective treatments for severe lumbar spine conditions that haven’t responded to conservative care.
-This advanced surgical technique addresses degenerative disc disease, spinal stenosis, and spondylolisthesis by fusing vertebrae together to eliminate painful motion and restore spinal stability.
-While the prospect of spine surgery can feel overwhelming, understanding the PLIF procedure and its benefits can help you make informed decisions about your care.
+Posterior lumbar interbody fusion (PLIF) surgery is one of the most effective treatments for severe lumbar spine conditions that have not responded to conservative care.
+This advanced surgical technique addresses degenerative disc disease, spondylolisthesis, and spinal stenosis by fusing vertebrae together to eliminate painful motion and restore spinal stability.
+While the prospect of spine surgery can feel overwhelming, knowing what the PLIF procedure involves and what to expect may help you make informed decisions about your care.

-At Oasis Medical Group, our experienced spine surgeons have performed hundreds of PLIF procedures, helping patients throughout New Jersey find relief from chronic back pain and neurological symptoms.
+At Oasis Orthopedic & Spine, our spine surgeons have performed hundreds of PLIF procedures, helping patients throughout New Jersey find relief from chronic back pain and neurological symptoms.
 With locations in Glen Rock, Union, and Clifton, we provide comprehensive spine care using the latest surgical techniques and technology.
-Our team combines technical excellence with compassionate care to ensure you receive the best possible outcomes from your PLIF surgery.
+You can review our full range of spine procedures to better understand how PLIF fits within a complete treatment plan.
+Our team combines technical precision with compassionate care to help you achieve the best possible outcomes.

 What is PLIF Surgery?

-Posterior Lumbar Interbody Fusion (PLIF) is a surgical procedure that approaches the spine from the back (posterior) to remove damaged disc material and fuse adjacent vertebrae together.
-During the procedure, your surgeon removes the problematic disc and replaces it with a bone graft or cage that allows the vertebrae to grow together over time.
-This fusion eliminates the painful motion at the affected spinal segment while maintaining overall spinal alignment.
+During the procedure, your surgeon removes the damaged intervertebral disc and replaces it with a bone graft or interbody cage that allows the vertebrae to grow together over time.
+This fusion eliminates painful motion at the affected spinal segment while restoring proper spinal alignment and lumbar lordosis.
+The PLIF technique allows access to both sides of the disc space through a single posterior incision, providing thorough decompression of nerve roots and comprehensive disc removal.

 The PLIF technique offers several advantages over other fusion approaches.
-By working from the posterior approach, surgeons can address both the disc space and any nerve compression in a single procedure.
-This comprehensive approach often provides better decompression of neural structures while achieving solid fusion rates.
-The procedure also allows for precise placement of instrumentation, including pedicle screws and rods, which provide additional stability during the healing process.
+By working from a posterior approach, surgeons can address both the disc space and any nerve root compression in a single procedure.
+This thorough approach often provides better decompression of neural structures while achieving solid fusion rates.
+According to the American Academy of Orthopaedic Surgeons, posterior lumbar interbody fusion stabilizes the spine by replacing the damaged disc with a cage, with outcomes similar to traditional spinal surgery for most patients.

 PLIF surgery typically addresses conditions at one or two spinal levels, though multi-level procedures are possible when necessary.
 The procedure usually takes two to four hours, depending on the complexity of your case and the number of levels being treated.
-Most patients require a hospital stay of two to four days following surgery, during which time pain management and early mobilization begin.
+Most patients require a brief hospital stay following surgery, during which time pain management and early mobilization begin.

 Common Conditions Treated with PLIF Surgery